-Michael Vick, the 32 year old Philadelphia Eagles player notorious for his dog-fighting conviction several years ago, is recovering after he was attacked by a Pomeranian inside a Petsmart store in his home town of Newport News, Virginia.
+Michael Vick, the 33 year old New York Jets player notorious for his dog-fighting conviction several years ago, is recovering after he was attacked by a Pomeranian inside a pet store in his home town of Newport News, Virginia.
 Now, investigators want to talk with the dog’s owner, whom they say left the store immediately after the dog bit the football player.

 Vick has nine stitches in his nose.
-He said he has been losing sleep since the incident at the Petsmart location on Saturday.
+He said he has been losing sleep since the incident at the pet store on Saturday.
 The Vick family was at the store shopping when they ran into a man with a tiny Pomeranian in one of the aisles.

 With Vick in the store bleeding and frantically trying to find help, police say the man brought the dog out into the parking lot, got in a car and tried to get away.
 They report a witness wanted to stop the man, but was laughing too hard to do anything.
 The witness did manage to snap a quick photo of the vicious dog with his smart phone.

 Newport News police say the man drove a red, four-door Chevrolet sedan, and detectives have created a hotline for witnesses to come forward with any information.
 “So far,” said one detective on the case, “we’ve been flooded with calls from people who want to congratulate Kalba.
 We haven’t got any serious leads.”

 Parking lot and in-store surveillance footage mysteriously went missing after the incident.
 Though the store was crowded, no one claims to have any information that would help identify Kalba’s owner.

 Vick says he’s more interested in finding the Pomeranian to make sure it has all of its vaccinations.
 He says she dreads the thought of having to get rabies shots after all he’s been through, and he’d like to avoid it if possible.